503 Service Unavailable Error Explained

 As a rule, the server rejects excess requests when a site gets more traffic than it was made to handle.
 A 503 error appears to maintain a semblance of a functional website for the accommodated requests.

 In the case of maintenance, the server responds with a 503 status code.
-It implies that the website is minimally functioning, however full service is unavailable.
-Generally, the reason behind is human intervention within the server, but not limited thereto.
+It implies that the website is minimally functioning, however, full service is unavailable.
+Generally, the reason behind is the interaction between the user and the server, but not limited thereto.
 Users usually expect that the issue is taken care of and complete service will resume before long.

 The 503 Service Unavailable error may also appear as follows:

 - Error 503 Service Unavailable

 - HTTP Server Error 503

 - HTTP 503